How Does Ed-Tech Personalize Learning: The Ultimate Guide

 Self-paced learning is one of the most transformative features Ed-tech enables.
 Traditional classroom schedules require all students to advance together regardless of individual readiness.
 Self-paced learning decouples content mastery from calendar time.

-Research from the Christensen Institute (2022) found that self-paced learning models in blended environments produced an average of 0.35 standard deviations improvement in learning outcomes compared to traditional pacing equivalent to roughly 4 months of additional learning.
+Research from the Christensen Institute (2022) found that self-paced learning models in blended environments produced an average of 0.35 standard deviations improvement in learning outcomes compared to traditional pacing, equivalent to roughly 4 months of additional learning.

 Self-paced learning works because it operates on the principles of Bloom's Mastery Learning theory: students should master foundational concepts before advancing to dependent concepts.
 Ed-tech automates the prerequisite gating that human teachers simply cannot manage for 30+ students simultaneously.